-Algorithms and Software Technology is one of the three research programme of the Leiden Institute of Advanced Computer Systems (LIACS).
+Algorithms and Software Technology is one of the three research programmes of the Leiden Institute of Advanced Computer Science (LIACS).
 We perform fundamental research in the areas of algorithm design and analysis.
 Our emphasis is on algorithms and architectures for mining large data volumes as well as on natural computing.
 In these areas, we focus on the development of formalisms, methods, techniques and tools to design, analyse, and construct software systems and components.

 The research programme contains two themes.

 Computer science has its roots in mathematics.
 That is why LIACS' theoretical research is undertaken by a team of computer scientists and mathematicians.
 Our efforts are focused on better understanding the fundamental characteristics of specific computational problems.